playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 This holds true for our `addEventListener` usage since `addEventListener` will continue to run the passed function until a `removeEventListener` is called.
 We should run this any time an element is un-rendered.
 After all, it makes no sense to listen to DOM events on a DOM node that isn't present anymore.

-Luckily, just as there's a lifecycle method for when a component is rendered, there's another lifecycle method for when a component is unrendered.
+Luckily, similar to the lifecycle method for a component's render, there's another lifecycle method for when a component is unrendered.

 <!-- tabs:start -->